ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

   stream.
 An unsigned 8-bit error code from the peer may be available.

 Data Recvd state reached
-: Indicates that no further data will be transmitted or retransmitted, and that the FIN has been sent.
+: Indicates that no further data will be transmitted or retransmitted on the local send side, and that the FIN has been sent.
 Data Recvd implies that aborting send-side is a no-op.

 # Transport Properties